TerminatorNL/Tiquality/README.md

  * /tq import_griefprevention
    * Will update every GriefPrevention claim existing before Tiquality was installed with TiqualityTrackers.
 You only need to run this once during first run!
 This command is hidden from TAB autocompletion.
    * tiquality.admin

+ * /tq import_griefprevention_claim
+   * Will update the GriefPrevention claim (where you are currently standing) existing before Tiquality was installed with TiqualityTrackers.
+You must use this command if the command above loaded a corrupt chunk you do not intend to fix.
+You only need to run this once for each claim that existed before Tiquality was installed!
+This command is hidden from TAB autocompletion.
+Abuse is prevented by only updating if no tracker yet exists.
+   * tiquality.use

 ## Frequently asked questions